How a former UAlberta coach created a pipeline between the university and the national bobsleigh team

 A virtual pipeline from the Butterdome’s running track to the national bobsleigh course in Calgary has been filling Canadian Olympic-bound sleds for over a decade, and 2018 might be the best year yet.

-Five former U of A athletes—Neville Wright, Bryan Barnett, Christine de Bruin, Melissa Lotholz and Alysia Rissling—who make up more than a quarter of the entire Canadian bobsleigh team—will don the red and white and try to blaze a path to Olympic glory during the bobsleigh events in PyeongChang.
+Five former U of A athletes—Neville Wright, Bryan Barnett, Christine de Bruin, Melissa Lotholz and Alysia Rissling—who make up more than a quarter of the entire Canadian bobsleigh team—are donning the red and white to blaze a path to Olympic glory during the bobsleigh events in PyeongChang.

 Central to this connection between the U of A and the national bobsleigh team is the relationship between Quin Sekulich—a former U of A strength and speed coach who began exporting his expertise, as well as a few varsity athletes, to Bobsleigh Canada in 2006—and current U of A track and field coaches Wes Moerman and Rob Fisher.